bkuner/coroutine/README.md

              }
      case 3:
              ret = cleanUpThis();
-             return StateReturnValue(1,ret,NULL);  // Successfully done, return ret to caller };
+             return StateReturnValue(1,ret,NULL);  // Done, return ret to caller };
 ```

-Run the state machine by create an StateSet object and add it to the stack.
-The StateStack.run() function
+Run the state machine by creating a StateSet object and add it to the stack.
+The `StateStack.run()` function
 has to be called periodically in a loop or task to perform the actions.
 The stateStack.run function will
-allways call the stack.back function if the stack is not empty().
+allways call the `stack.back` function if the stack is not empty.

 ```
 StateStack myStack;